atmosinf/ml_misc/tflite/object_detection/README.md

 ### mAP/mAP_multiple_images.ipynb
 calculates the mAP for a set of images, given a model and iou thresholds <br>

+### mAP/mAP_final.py
+calculates the mAP for a set of images, given a model and iou thresholds. the average precision per iou threshold is displayed in the terminal, and finally the mean average precision is shown<br>

 ### my_custom_dataset/coco_2_csv.ipynb
 initial code to convert from the coco format to the csv format as is used by the [tflite model maker](https://www.tensorflow.org/lite/models/modify/model_maker/object_detection).<br>